 For websocket subscriptions, the Hub returns a wss url and subscriber establishes WebSocket connection.

-Unsubscribing works in the same way, except with a single parameter changed to indicate the desire to unsubscribe.
-Also, the Hub will not validate unsubscription requests with the subscriber.
+Unsubscribing works in the same way, using the same message format.
+The hub.mode field is set to unsubscribe instead of subscribe.
+The Hub will not validate unsubscription requests with the subscriber.

 Subscription Request